ithamarSpitz/sp_4/readme.md

   - `begin_bfs_scan()` / `end_bfs_scan()`: Breadth-first search traversal
   - `begin_dfs_scan()` / `end_dfs_scan()`: Depth-first search traversal
 - `myHeap()`: Creates a heap from the tree (for binary trees only)
-- `print(std::string fileName)`: Generates a visual representation of the tree
+- `print(std::string fileName)`: Generates a visual representation of the tree using graphviz, DOT lang and inkview
 - `to_string()`: Returns a string representation of the tree

 ### Complex.hpp and Complex.cpp